dnguyen1196/dnguyen1196.github.io/_pages/about.md

 # social: true  # includes social icons at the bottom of the page
 ---

 Hi there, I'm Duc.
-I'm a Ph.D. student at the department of Computer and Information Science at the University of Pennsylvania.
+I'm a 4th-year Ph.D. student at the department of Computer and Information Science at the University of Pennsylvania (with an expected graduation of Summer 2024).
 I do research on machine learning, with a focus on probabilistic models and their applications to ranking, crowdsourcing and recommendation systems.
+Feel free to have a quick look at my research page and reach out at **mdnguyen at upenn at edu dot com**.

-My advisor is Prof. [Shivani Agarwal](https://www.shivani-agarwal.net/) (Computer Science) and Prof. [Anderson Y Zhang](http://www.andersonzhang.com/) (Wharton Statistics).
+At Penn, I work with Prof. [Anderson Y Zhang](http://www.andersonzhang.com/) (Wharton Statistics) and Prof. [Shivani Agarwal](https://www.shivani-agarwal.net/) (Computer Science).
 Before Penn, I did my BS in Computer Science at Tufts University where I worked with [Shuchin Aeron](http://www.ece.tufts.edu/~shuchin/), [Mike Hughes](https://www.michaelchughes.com/) and [Roni Khardon](http://homes.sice.indiana.edu/rkhardon/).